 These technologies allow tunnels to be inspected without stopping traffic.
 Field workers no longer have to be outside the vehicle to sketch, photograph or visually inspect the cracks and other anomalies.
 The technologies have both increased safety and reduced workload.

 The photographed images are processed according to the shape of the lined surface.
 Precision expansion images are automatically generated.
 The expansion images make it possible to check the surfaces for cracks and loose bolts (counter marks).
+In addition, cracks can be automatically detected by the automatic crack detection function, which uses AI (Artificial Intelligence).

 Information on each anomaly can be registered on the expansion image.
 Inspection reports, including expansion anomaly drawings, photograph ledgers, and tunnel inspection summaries are automatically generated in the required format.